Lhy121125/Microservice-1/README.md

 # Data-fetchers
-Microservice 1 deloying with EC2

 This will be our first microservice, and we will deploy it to EC2.
 It serves as a data fetcher that will fetch data from the single relational database and can insert Data.

 ### User Information (Just listing all potential path):
 GET	`/api/users/{id}` <br>